ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 2. Make you phone to speak, from others applications over HTTP.

-Added features:

--Switch to audio bluetooth if aviable, or use your main microphone in last ressort.
+3. Switch to audio bluetooth if aviable, or use your main microphone in last ressort.

--Continue to run in background
+4. Continue to run in background

--Send your voice to a web server HTTPS

--Recieve voice to speak on your phone with HTTP

 ____________________________